Exedra: Public landscapes

-Public monuments without any covering use a freestanding semicircular exedra with a bench, often to give a platform to a statue, for example at Abraham Lincoln: The Head of State monument in Grant Park (Chicago), or the Houdini grave in New York.
+Public monuments without any covering use a freestanding semicircular exedra with a bench, often to give a platform to a statue, for example at Abraham Lincoln: The Head of State monument in Grant Park (Chicago), the Houdini grave in New York, and the Signing of the Mayflower Compact Bas Relief in Provincetown, Massachusetts.

+The Great Court on the urban campus of the University of Illinois at Chicago Circle (now UIC), had four modern examples of the exedra.
+The elevated Great Court, which served as the campus quad, had one exedra in each quadrant: two with four sections of seating facing in, one with two sections of seating facing in, and one inside-out exedra with two sections of seating facing out.
+In the center of the Great Court was the Circle Forum, which extended down to ground level.
+Designed by Walter Netsch of Skidmore, Owings & Merrill, the lack of maintenance led to disrepair and, ultimately, to being demolished.

 Gardens

 During the 18th century, an exedra became a popular garden feature or folly, often used as an ornamental curved screening wall to hide another part of the garden.
 Examples can be found at Belton House and West Wycombe Park.

 An exedra can be used in landscape design to visually terminate a garden axis.
 They can incorporate seating, a fountain, tile-work, and landscape lighting; in traditional or contemporary styles.

 In New York City's Central Park, overlooking Conservatory Water, is the Waldo Hutchins bench, a curved Concord white granite exedra outdoor bench.
 The bench is almost 4 ft tall by 27 ft long, and weighs several tons.
 Its architect was Eric Gugler, and in 1932 it was executed by the Piccirilli Brothers studio, the firm that carved the Lincoln Memorial in Washington, D.C.